 The word ‘icebreaker’, I’m sure, will send shivers down most of our spines.
 Colleagues and coworkers alike have all been in the same situation.
-Maybe it’s a team meeting with a new member of staff or maybe it’s group interviews or a team-building event to do with training.
+Maybe it’s a team meeting with a new member of staff or maybe it’s group interviews or a team-building event to do with training and management.

 But we sit, and we know it’s coming – the dreaded ‘why don’t you stand up, introduce yourself and tell the team a fun fact about yourself?’.
 You can live anywhere and this question will still send shivers down your spine.

 We’re here to help!
 Ice breaker questions for work don’t have to be totally cringeworthy.
 Ice breakers can induce laughter, be funny, weird, wacky and wonderful!
 They can be thought-provoking and encourage conversations between your employees throughout the office, not to mention being the perfect complement to virtual team building activities.

 If you are looking for ways to break the ice at work with out of the box ideas, then you have come to the right blog.
 We’ve put together our best list of ice breaker questions for work that are perfect for getting just the right balance of entertainment.

-If you are after one-to-one meeting questions to ask, then we also have a blog for that too!
+If you are after easy one-to-one meeting questions to ask, then we also have a blog for that too!

 Yarnfield Park is a conference venue located in Staffordshire.
 With an abundance of meeting rooms for hire, we have seen hundreds of creative icebreaker questions related to networking, small groups, large groups and new careers.
 With years of experience in the corporate training industry, we can guide you through our sample list of great ice breaker questions for work and make sure you are using the better questions for your career and company.
 Our list of icebreakers are below.